RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 $$z_g$$ represents the feature map of the goal state.
 This uses the same method as DINO-WM ([World Models blog](https://rohitbandaru.github.io/blog/World-Models/#dino-wm)).
 We get an action sequence $$(a_i^\star)_{i \in [T]}$$ through this optimization.

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/planning.png" class="image-fluid mx-auto d-block" caption="Planning with V-JEPA" alt="V-JEPA Test Time Planning" source="https://arxiv.org/abs/2506.09985"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/jepa/planning.png" class="image-fluid mx-auto d-block" caption="Planning with V-JEPA" alt="V-JEPA Test Time Planning" source="https://arxiv.org/abs/2506.09985"%}

 An interesting future direction is to use this world model for language-specified goals.
 We can train an LLM to generate the goal latent embedding from text.
 Here is a simple design for implementation: